pshanoop/dotfiles/README.md

 [caffeine-ng](https://github.com/hobarrera/caffeine-ng)), monitors them, and restarts them in case of failure.

-My WM of choice is [i3](http://i3wm.org/), and I use it along with [i3pystatus](https://github.com/enkore/i3pystatus) to keep some useful data on my statusbar (along with a view of all my active desktops).

 I use [sxhkd](https://github.com/baskerville/sxhkd) for global keybindings.
 I've chosen it due to it's simple configuration syntax, simplicity, and lightweightness.
 I prefer not to use my WM for global keybindings, since using